artcore-c/Cerebrum/cerebrum-backend/README.md

 - WizardCoder
 - DeepSeek

-> **Note:** While exact model selection(s) would consider intended use, they should also prioritize selections based on available system resources.
+> **Note:** While exact model selection(s) should be in consideration of intended use, it's also recommended they prioritize selections depending on available system resources.

 ### Model Paths (Important)